stevencharleshuang/ivebin/README.md

 |   Day 7 Tuesday   |   Presentations   |

 ## Project Description
 IveBin is a travel blogging app that allows users to share their stories along with pictures of their travels.
-Post MVP, users are able to reference locations they visited using Google's Places API and include information such as address, hours, price level, ratings and reviews.
+Post MVP, users are able to reference locations they have visited using Google's Places API and include information such as address, hours, price level, ratings and reviews.

 ## Wireframes
 * [Wireframe Image 01 - Whiteboard - General Overview](http://res.cloudinary.com/dk1cgfxkn/image/upload/v1524070206/Wire_Frame_001.jpg)